AlexMiniApps/angular-code-input/angular-code-input/README.md

 Ionic 4, 5 + is supported, can be used in iOS and Android.<br />
 <b>Clipboard</b> events are supported.

+Inspire us with your stars <span style = "font-size: 2em"> ★ </span> to build the best component!

 Preview

 ![](https://github.com/AlexMiniApps/angular-code-input/blob/master/preview1.gif)